4 Steps You Need To Do To Make Postcards for Business Work

 The first step on the road to being broke is to hope your advertising will work.

-Decide what service or product you want to promote with a postcard?
+Decide what service or product you want to promote with your postcards?

 Step 1: Who buys this product or service?